devgar/angular2-tutorial/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+This project follows the guides of this [angular tutorial](https://angular.io/docs/ts/latest/tutorial/toh-pt1.html)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.